-Berlin is by far the cheapest capital city in Western Europe, so it’s a great place for budget-minded backpackers and anyone wanting a great deal.
-Berlin has world-class museums, cheap food, crazy nightlife, and affordable accommodation.
+Berlin is by far the cheapest capital city in Western Europe, so it’s a great place for budget-minded travlers and backpackers seeking world-class museums, cheap food, crazy nightlife, and affordable accommodation.
 Prices are slowly rising but there are still easy to visit without spending a lot of money.
 In this guide, we’ll cover typical Berlin travel costs for food, accommodation, sights, and extras so you can better budget your trip.

 This article is part of our City Price Guide Series — Click here to see all our European City Price Guides.